nghweigeok/chest-xray-img-binary-classification/README.md

-# binary classification of chest x-ray images using transfer learning
+# Binary classification of chest x-ray images using transfer learning